adrinamin/website_static/source/content/about/index.md

 Hi, I'm Adrin,
 </br>
 </br>
-a tech-savvy fitness enthusiast and software engineer on a mission to help people live their best lives through a combination of cutting-edge technology and good old-fashioned sweat :).
-</br></br>
 I deeply care about the role of technology in our society.
 I always try to find ways to use our craft and tools to improve our environment, and eventually peoples lifes.
-So that in the end, everybody can benefit from new technologies.</br></br>
+So that in the end, everybody can benefit from new technologies.
+</br></br>

 {{< text-style />}}